[1] 10

 - Columnar storage format (data stored column-wise)

-- Optimized for querying, compression, and scanning large datasets
+- Optimized for querying, compression, and scanning large data sets

 - Ideal for big data workflows (e.g., with the R Arrow package, Spark, Hive, Python Pandas, or new DuckDB data bases)

-Use when: You want fast reads/writes on large tabular datasets, especially with repeated column access.
+Use when: You want fast reads/writes on large tabular data sets, especially with repeated column access.

 - In-memory data format for high-performance analytics